 At Hatch End High School, we care about and are totally committed to each and every student’s academic success and well-being.
-Our core values of co-operation, ambition, respect and excellence underpin everything we do – WE CARE!
+Our core values of co-operation, ambition, respect and empathy underpin everything we do – WE CARE!

 Hatch End High School understands that all students need to be supported pastorally in order to be able to thrive at school and to learn.

 The pastoral care structure with its houses and tutor groups offers strong support to all its students.
 On joining the school, all students are placed with a Tutor, who is responsible for their overall welfare, overseen by Heads of Year and Pastoral Assistants and supported by Senior Leadership Staff.

 We pride ourselves that the Pastoral Teams really get to know each student in their care and help them celebrate their achievements and negotiate and support them through any challenging times, either academically or socially.